Co-operative Party: History

-The Co-operative Party was formed in 1917 after being approved in May that year by the Congress of the British co-operative movement held in Swansea.
+The Co‑operative Party was formed in 1917, after being approved in May of that year by the Congress of the British co-operative movement, held in Swansea.
 Since an electoral pact was established in 1927, the party has stood joint candidates with the Labour Party.
-In 1938, the Co-operative Party adopted a written constitution that formalised its link with the Labour Party.
-Co-operative Party candidates first stood in elections under the "Labour Co-operative" banner in 1946.
+In 1938, the Co‑operative Party adopted a written constitution that formalised its link with the Labour Party.
+Co‑operative Party candidates first stood in elections under the 'Labour Co‑operative' banner in 1946.

+Sam Perry was the first national secretary of the party, serving from 1917 until 1942.
+In that capacity, he spoke at many meetings across the country.
+He was the Labour and Co‑operative MP for Kettering in 1923–1924 and 1929–1931, and was the father of the British tennis and table tennis champion Fred Perry.

-In its formative years, the Co-operative Party was almost exclusively concerned with the trading and commercial problems of the co-operative movement.
-Since the 1930s, it has widened its emphasis, using influence gained through strong links with the political and commercial left to spread what it sees as the co-operative ethos and moral principles.
-The party now seeks recognition for co-operative enterprises and the "social economy", and support for co-operatives and co-operation across Europe and the developing world.
-The party stands for a sustainable economy and society, and a culture of citizenship and socially responsible business represented by the practice of retail and industrial co-operatives.
+In its formative years, the Co‑operative Party was almost exclusively concerned with the trading and commercial problems of the co‑operative movement.
+Since the 1930s, it has widened its emphasis, using influence gained through strong links with the political and commercial left to spread what it sees as the co‑operative ethos and moral principles.
+The party now seeks recognition for co‑operative enterprises and the 'social economy', and support for co‑operatives and co‑operation across Europe and the developing world.
+The party stands for a sustainable economy and society, and a culture of citizenship and socially responsible business, as represented by the practice of retail and industrial co‑operatives.